whisper_dictation

 ./llama-server -m models/gemma-2-2b-it-q4_k_m.gguf -c 2048 -ngl 33 --port 8888

-Use the API endpoint by simply saying "Computer...
-What is the capital of France!" etc. Or navigate to the handy web interface at http://localhost:8888 and dictate into that.
+Use the above API endpoint by simply saying "Computer...
+What is the capital of France!" etc. Or navigate to its handy web interface at http://localhost:8888 and dictate into that.
 From there you can adjust settings like temperature to make it more creative, or more strict with its fact checking and self censorship.

 Give it a voice

-Mimic3.
-If you install mimic3 as a service, the computer will speak answers out loud.
-Follow the instructions for setting up mimic3 as a Systemd Service.
+Developer notes.
 The mimic3-server is already lightening-fast on CPU.
-Do not bother with --cuda flag, which requires old onnxruntime-gpu that is not compatible with CUDA 12+ and won't compile with nvcc12...
+Do not bother compiling it with --cuda flag, which requires old onnxruntime-gpu that is not compatible with CUDA 12+ and won't compile with nvcc12...
 We got it working!
 And it just hogs all of VRAM and provides no noticeable speedup.

 Female voice.
 For a pleasant, female voice, use mimic3-download to obtain en_US/vctk_low To accommodate this change, we already edited the params line in our mimic3_client.py, and commented the other line out, like so.